Alitalia Flight 045: Flight

 At 10:32 PM the aircraft was cleared to descend from 7000 ft to 5000 ft and then at 10:34 PM to 4000 ft and was asked if it intended to use ILS.
 The aircraft replied: "we don't think so because we can see it" ("non crediamo perché si vede").
 At 10:35 PM the aircraft reported directly above a beacon (beacon LD).
 Naples ATC asked what type of approach it intended to make and received the following response: "let's see, now we're turning downwind, leaving 4,000 feet directly on visual" ("vediamo, adesso viriamo sottovento lasciando 4000 direttamente on visual").

 At 10:36 PM Naples ATC replied: "received... have the runway in sight from LD cleared for visual.
-Return to downwind and on final wind 180/210° 12 knots" ("ricevuto...avendo la pista in vista da LD autorizzato al visual.
+Report downwind and on final; wind 180/210° 12 knots" ("ricevuto...avendo la pista in vista da LD autorizzato al visual.
 Riportate sottovento e in finale vento da 180/210° 12 nodi").
 At 10:37 PM the aircraft communicated that it was leaving the vertical alignment of the LD radio beacon.
 This was the last radio communication from the aircraft crew with which the pilot Pasquale Umana confirmed the choice of a visual approach flight rather than using the ILS.

-Shortly after 10:37 PM, Alitalia Flight 45 flew past Naples, heading towards the sea at a southeast trajectory.
-At 10:39 PM, 30 seconds before impact, the aircraft flew over the town of San Sebastiano al Vesuvio on a 90° heading, with the landing gear retracted, engines running, and landing lights on, in heavy rain.
-At approximately 10:39 PM the aircraft impacted the slope of Mount Somma, which was covered in clouds at an altitude of approximately 610 m with a heading of about 90° and a bank of approximately 20° left.
-The time of impact was established by averaging the readings of three watches found among the wreckage and taking into account the testimonies and the chronological sequence of the final phase of the flight.
+Shortly after 10:37 PM Flight 45 flew past Naples, heading towards the sea on a southeasterly heading.
+At 10:39 PM, 30 seconds before impact, the aircraft flew over the town of San Sebastiano al Vesuvio on a heading of 090°, with the landing gear retracted, engines operating normally, and landing lights on, in heavy rain.
+At approximately 10:39 PM the aircraft impacted the slope of Mount Somma, which was covered in clouds, at an altitude of approximately 610 m on a heading of about 090° and while banking approximately 20° left.
+The time of impact was estimated by averaging the readings of three watches found among the wreckage and taking into account the testimonies and the chronological sequence of the final phase of the flight.
 During the impact the aircraft disintegrated, projecting debris for 80 m, causing small fires to break out.

-Some farmers heard the noise of the plane crash and identified it as having occurred in the wooded area of the municipality of Somma Vesuviana.
-They alerted the Carabinieri station of Sant'Anastasia, triggering the search and rescue operations which proved difficult due to the bad weather and unfortunately useless for the 45 victims who all died on impact and in the resulting fire.
+Some farmers heard the impact of the crash and identified it as having occurred in the forested area of the municipality of Somma Vesuviana.
+They alerted the Carabinieri station of Sant'Anastasia, triggering the search-and-rescue operations.
+Reaching the site proved difficult due to the bad weather.
+All 45 victims died on impact and in the resulting fire.

-The failure to stop the visual flight, despite the absence of the minimum visibility conditions required, had caused the pilot to make a turn that was too wide while on approach to Naples Airport, moving further south and to an altitude that was too low leading to a controlled flight into terrain.
+The failure to switch from visual flight rules to instrument flying, despite the absence of the minimum visibility conditions required for a visual approach, caused the pilot to make too wide a turn, resulting in the aircraft's course deviating to the south at an excessively low altitude leading to controlled flight into terrain.